openzim/openedx/README.md

 course_url is something like this https://courses.edx.org/courses/[course name/id]/info you can find it from your dashboard and click on the mooc you want to offline
 You should already have enrolled course to make it offline.
+Also you should not connect on your browser or with an other run of openedx2zim to the same account while openedx2zim is still running.

 You should only use this to mooc with a free licence.